Texas A&M University Class of 2014

 Howdy!
 Welcome to my personal résumé.
 This section of my site contains brief overviews of my accomplishments, abilities, and aspirations.

-I plan to work toward a M.S. or Ph.D. at some point, but for now I am a happy full-time software developer at Texas Center for Applied Technology.
+I am currently wrapping up my M.S. in computer science (cybersecurity) and am a full-time software developer at Texas A&M Center for Applied Technology.
 My undergraduate foci were in computer science (software development and algorithms) and in applied mathematics (computational theory).
-I am an avid programmer: when I am not busy with work, I usually work on my own projects such as this and other sites.
+I am an avid programmer: when I am not busy with work, I usually work other side programming projects such as this and other sites.

 I like to think of myself as a positive, upbeat person—always adding extra energy to every room that I enter.
 I want every person I meet to walk away with a smile.
 I seldom complain (unless merited) and always try to find the good in the “little things” in life by counting God’s blessings whenever I can.